+- Healthcare

+- Poverty

+- Housing

+- All forms of violence

+- Intergenerational trauma

+- Education

 - Employment

-- o Cultural inclusion and support
+- Cultural inclusion and support

-- o Child welfare
+- Child Wellbeing

-- o Human trafficking and sexual exploitation
+- Human trafficking and sexual exploitation

-- o 24/7 access to programs and resources
+- 24/7 access to programs and resources

-Poverty Reduction: BCFNJC, BC and Canada will develop a workplan specifically aimed at increasing resources around food security, housing, transportation, education, health and connection to culture and family which will work towards reducing violence and increasing the over-all wellbeing of Indigenous women, girls, and 2S+.
+- B. Poverty Reduction: BCFNJC, BC, and Canada will develop a workplan specifically aimed at increasing resources around food security, housing, transportation, education, health and connection to culture and family which will work towards reducing violence and increasing the over-all wellbeing of Indigenous women, girls, and 2SLGBTQIA+.

-Legal Aid / Indigenous Justice Centres
+3. Legal Aid / Indigenous Justice Centres

-Objective: Building on Strategy 4, expansion of Indigenous Justice Centre's and Strategy 5, Legal Aid Transition.
-BCFNJC, BC and Canada will ensure increased and more effective access to an expanded definition of justice for Indigenous women, girls, and 2S+.
-With the transition of legal aid for all Indigenous peoples to BCFNJC and the continued expansion of our Indigenous Justice Centre's it is important to include services and resources specific to the lived realities of our Indigenous women, girls, and 2S+.
+Objective: Building on Strategy 4, expansion of Indigenous Justice Centres and Strategy 5, Legal Aid Transition.
+BCFNJC, BC, and Canada will ensure increased and more effective access to an expanded definition of justice for Indigenous women, girls, and 2SLGBTQIA+.
+With the transition of legal aid for all Indigenous peoples to BCFNJC and the continued expansion of our Indigenous Justice Centres it is important to include services and resources specific to the lived realities of our Indigenous women, girls, and 2SLGBTQIA+.

-MMIWG2S+ Intimate Partner and Gender Based Violence Targeted Harm Reduction and Gap Filling Services: BCFNJC, BC and Canada will develop gap filling and harm reduction services at all Indigenous Justice Centre's across BC.
-These will specifically meet the needs of Indigenous women, girls, and 2S+ experiencing social and economic impacts of colonialism.
-This will include:

-- Expanding on BCFNJC's Aunties program, BCFNJC and BC will work to increase services and support provided to MMIWG2S+ survivors, impacted loved ones and First Nation communities. - An open-door policy where Indigenous women, girls, and 2S+ can have immediate access to services and supports to meet their needs.
-This may include access and/or guidance to access supportive services, funding, food, water, feminine products bus passes, cab coupons, shelter from extreme weather etc. - Resources to help family members and those who are in contact with the justice system to navigate the system, including understanding legal terms, knowing their rights, filling out legal forms and navigating the family law and court processes.
+- A. MMIWG2S+ Intimate Partner and Gender Based Violence Targeted Harm Reduction and Gap Filling Services: BCFNJC, BC, and Canada will develop gap filling and harm reduction services at all Indigenous Justice Centre's across BC.
+These will specifically meet the needs of Indigenous women, girls, and 2SLGBTQIA+ experiencing social and economic impacts of colonialism.
+This will include: - Expanding on BCFNJC's Aunties program, BCFNJC and BC will work to increase services and support provided to MMIWG2S+ survivors, impacted loved ones and First Nation communities. - An open-door policy where Indigenous women, girls, and 2SLGBTQIA+ can have immediate access to services and supports to meet their needs.
+This may include access and/or guidance to access supportive services, funding, food, water, feminine products bus passes, cab coupons, shelter from extreme weather etc.